Gremlins 2: The New Batch: Production

 The original Gremlins was a financial success, and Warner Bros. asked its director Joe Dante to make a sequel straight away.
 Dante declined, because he saw Gremlins as having a proper ending, and thus a sequel would only be meant to be profitable.
 Moreover, the original film was a taxing experience for Dante, and he wanted to move on.
 Work on Gremlins 2: The New Batch continued without him, as the studio approached various directors and writers.
 Storylines considered included sending the gremlins to cities like Las Vegas or even the planet Mars.
 After these ideas fell through, the studio returned to Dante, who agreed to make the sequel after receiving the rare promise of having complete creative control over the movie; he also received a budget triple that of the original film.
 Dante later acknowledged that by this point too much time had passed between the films, thus possibly reducing public interest in a Gremlins sequel.

-Gremlins 2: The New Batch was shot in New York City in June 1989 and released in 1990.
-As the filmmakers noted, this was a time when cable television, genetics, and frozen yogurt were becoming more common in popular culture, hence are all parodied in the movie.
+Principal photography commenced in New York City on May 26, 1989, and ended in September.
+As the filmmakers noted, this was a time when cable television, genetics and frozen yogurt were becoming more common in popular culture, hence are all parodied in the movie.